Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 bridge committee.
 Any future bounded committee must be an explicit, separately reviewed policy.

+The current source implementation enforces the 32-signer bound.
+The bounded MVP deployment additionally requires one destination submitter co-signer, so its practical full-view limit is 31 source validator identities.
+Source code cannot inspect that remote configuration; activation tooling and monitoring must.

 **INV-10 — Source and destination authorization must be equivalent.**
 The bounded deployment contract uses the same validator-derived key universe and equivalent weighted threshold for Xahau Export/validation and the target